Salmon 3D

-Salmon 3D is an upcoming Indian Malayalam-language 3D film directed by Shalil Kallur.
-The film stars playback singer Vijay Yesudas along with Jonita Doda, Rajiv Pillai, and Tanvi Kishore in important characters.
-The film began principal photography on 23 November 2019, after the first look poster launch, and was shot mainly in Kerala, Dubai and Malaysia.
+Salmon 3D is a 2023 Indian Tamil language 3D horror film written and directed by Shalil Kallur.
+The film stars Vijay Yesudas along with Jonita Doda, Rajiv Pillai, and Tanvi Kishore in important characters.

+The film began principal photography on 23 November 2019, and was shot mainly in Kerala, Dubai and Malaysia.
+The film was a box office failure.

 Plot

-Salmon 3D is the story of Sarfarosh, wife Sameera and their daughter Shazaan settled in Dubai.
+Sarfarosh, his wife Sameera and their daughter Shazaan are settled in Dubai.
 A murder happens at a party that spoils every dream, but a power that knows the truth is the only hope of Sarfarosh.